xtapx-labs/Tap-Proof/README.md

 🔨  Pre-Alpha  —  Active Development
 ```

-Core verification engine and provisioning pipeline in progress.
+Currently in pre-coding stage, focusing on architecture and resource dependencies.
 Targeting a working demo with live tap-to-verify by March 2026.

 ---